rodrigopelayo3/Illegal-Fishing-Detection/README.md

 Since I took an aproach at a professional level I encountered a really good challenge on how to build a good dataset.
 I looked at 13 different Datasets with different many insane amount of csv files each which i had to concatenate and merge to grab sense of data, as well as making sure I was grabbing the right features and making sure the data was not altered or if it was that was altered in the right way.

-On the first Sprint I decided to go for 4 datasets but after a really intense research among the project had been advancing I have been grabing the best features for my dataset and finally picked 3 main Datasets and added a little bit of my investigation.
+On the first Sprint I decided to go for 4 datasets but after a really intense research among the project had been advancing I have been grabing the best features for my dataset and finally picked 3 main Datasets and added a little bit of my own investigation.

 After analyzing those 13 different datasets from GFW data, I decided to keep 3 and add information from my own research.